Probing hadronic gamma-ray and high-energy neutrino emission from Gaia DR2 star clusters: Conclusion and outlook

 Although the wind-blown bubbles around SCs may yield comparatively low surface brightness $\gamma$-ray (and neutrino) emission, the $\gamma$-ray flux could be locally enhanced by the presence of interstellar clouds.
 The availability of dense molecular material, causing increased hadronic interactions and subsequent emission on smaller angular scales, could highlight regions where the CR flux is higher than that of the Galactic CR sea, verifying that star clusters act as CR accelerators.
 The typically smaller angular size of interstellar clouds compared to that of cluster wind-blown bubbles may render such a search more easily feasible experimentally.
 This scenario will be considered in a forthcoming study complementing this work.

-As a final comment we note that in this work we have only considered hadronic production of high-energy photons, as the leptonic one is generally disfavoured, especially at the highest energies, in amplified magnetic fields (as assumed in this work \cite[see discussion in][Sec.~5.3]{Menchiari+2024}).
+As a final comment we note that in this work we have only considered hadronic production of high-energy photons, as the leptonic one is generally disfavoured, especially at the highest energies, in amplified magnetic fields \cite[as assumed in this work; see discussion in][Sec.~5.3]{Menchiari+2024}.
 However, we cannot rule out that inverse Compton scattering may be relevant for some of the SCs analysed here; additional work is required for a proper assessment of this issue.